HELEN MOORE - MANAGING DIRECTOR

-We recognise the importance of working with highly skilled consultants with aspirations similar to our own.
-Following an extensive review process we have selected a team we believe has the skill and experience that makes them ideal partners to help us realise an exciting new vision for this complex and challenging Site.
+We recognise the importance of working with highly skilled consultants with values similar to our own.
+Following an extensive interview process we have selected a team we believe has the skill, experience and local knowledge that will make them ideal partners to help us realise an exciting new vision for this complex and challenging site.

-Our lead consultants for this project are Shaw and Jagger Architects and Liz Lake Associates Landscape Architects; both experienced consultants with an in-depth knowledge of working with sites of this scale and historical significance.
-The consultants have worked with City & Country on a number of previous schemes, including the multi award winning conversion of a former asylum at The Galleries, Warley.
+Our lead consultants for this project are Feilden+Mawson (Architects) and LUC (Landscape Architects); both experienced consultants with an in-depth knowledge of working with sites of this scale and historical significance.